jiemi/GitTest/readme.md

 createing A old branch Is quick And simple. add merge
 Add merge Fast forward
-add merge no fast forwad
+add mejrjjse no fast forwad
 test stash2 or edit stash1 create a conflict ready to handle comflict test fetch and change something above to create a conflict